Field notes

 Honest side-by-side comparison of Pallas Health and Hims & Hers for GLP-1 weight loss — pricing, medications, provider experience, and who should pick which.

 Hims & Hers is one of the largest telehealth brands in the US and rolled out their Weight Loss by Hims program in 2024 — quickly becoming one of the most-searched GLP-1 telehealth options.
-Pallas Health is a newer alternative specifically built around GLP-1 and peptide therapy.
+Pallas Health is a newer alternative focused specifically on compounded GLP-1 weight loss care.
 Both ship semaglutide to your door.
 Here's what's actually different.

 Quick comparison